AngleProtocol/angle-docs/README.md

 Angle has started with agEUR, a Euro (EUR - €) stablecoin.

-On top of its stablecoin product, Angle Protocol also offers to its users ways to:
+On top of its stablecoin product, Angle Protocol also offers ways to:

 - Trade perpetual futures
 - Earn yield from strategies
 - Get leverage on a wide range of assets

-Precisely speaking, the protocol consists of several different modules, or sets of smart contracts, from which agTokens can be issued or minted.
+The protocol consists of several different modules, or sets of smart contracts, from which agTokens can be issued or minted.
 While Angle was launched with a single minting module (the [Core module](core-module/overview.md)), a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins against deposited collateral has been introduced.

 The protocol is also engaged into Algorithmic Market Operations (AMOs), or Direct Deposit Modules, where agTokens are invested in protocols for Angle to get a yield on.